harishsarwar/MoSPI-Scraper-LLaMA-powered-Q-A-Chatbot/README.md

 - SQLite used for metadata storage (data/processed/mospi.db)
 - Dockerfiles and docker-compose for reproducible runs

-# for run this code must have docker.
+# for run this code
+    1. must have docker.
+            - command:
- - command: docker-compose up--build
+                    docker-compose up--build
+    2. set the creadentials of groq for llm

 # Overview of this project: